 Types of Sand Dunes

-The type of dune is determined by its shape.
+The type of dune in geography is determined by its shape.
 Geologists have classified dune types into five main categories: barchan or crescent dunes, parabolic dunes, transverse dunes, linear dunes and star dunes.

 Barchan Dunes / Crescent Dunes

 This is the traditional dune form: when viewed from above, Barchan dunes resemble crescent moons, with convex (outward) backs and steep, concave (inward) faces.
 The crescent’s curving tips or wings point downwind, partially enclosing a single slip-face.

 Barchans arise when there is a limited quantity of sand, reasonably flat ground, and a consistent wind flow from one direction.
 A barchan dune can reach the height of a multi-story skyscraper.